 What Is The Difference Between Absolute Density vs. Bulk Density?

-Absolute density can be defined as the mass per one unit of volume.
-Absolute density use only the actual volume occupied by certain substance.
-Bulk density can be defined as the mass per one unit of bulk volume – which incorporates the actual volume of the substance in addition to the volume of trapped “air.”
+We generally can define absolute density as the mass per one unit of volume.
+Absolute density uses only the actual volume occupied by a certain substance.
+In addition, we can define Bulk density as the mass per one unit of bulk volume – which incorporates the actual volume of the substance and the volume of trapped “air.”

 Absolute volume can be defined as the volume per one unit mass.
 Here is a case of absolute volume.
-It is assumed that there are a container (Fig. 3) which have a volume of 1 cf measures one cubic foot.
+It is assumed that there is a container (Fig. 3) which have a volume of 1 cf and measures one cubic foot.
 This container will be filled with ping pong balls.
-There are empty spaces between such balls, such spaces are filled with trapped air.
-Let’s calculate the volume in gallons which is occupied by the such ping pong balls only.
+There are empty spaces between such balls, filled with trapped air.
+Let’s calculate the volume in gallons, which is occupied by such ping pong balls only.

-The calculated volume of ping pong balls in this way can be called the absolute volume.
-While this example is overstated, it does assist explain the idea.
-We in cementing jobs work with sand, cement, etc. instead of ping pong balls, but the balls can be seen as an amplification of sand or cement particles.
-Void or empty spaces exist in sand; the volume that is added to fracturing fluids is simply the absolute volume of the sand.
+We can call the calculated volume of ping pong balls in this way, the absolute volume.
+While this example is overstated, it does assist in explaining the idea.
+In cementing jobs, we work with sand, cement, etc., instead of ping pong balls, but we can see the balls as an amplification of sand or cement particles.
+Void or empty spaces exist in sand; the volume added to fracturing fluids is simply the absolute volume of the sand.

 Calculating absolute volume for cement can be streamlined by utilizing the tables for “Physical Properties of Cementing Materials and Admixtures” introduced in the Technical Data section of the Halliburton Cementing Tables (Figure.
 4).

-You can see 4 columns, the left-hand (first) column records the substance, the second one lists the bulk weight in lb per ft^3 .
-The third one provides the specific gravity, and the last one gives absolute volume in gal/lb.
+You can see four columns; the left-hand (first) column records the substance, and the second one lists the bulk weight in lb per ft^3.
+The third one provides the specific gravity, and the last gives absolute volume in gal/lb.

 Problem